lainiewoodyard22/lainiewoodyard22/README.md

 - 💞️ I’m looking to collaborate on ... art projects and money intake endevours
 - 📫 How to reach me ... instagram digitalafterdark1_1
 - 😄 Pronouns: ... she hers them
-- ⚡ Fun fact: ... i have a drak sense of humore and hate when my choices get taken from me
+- ⚡ Fun fact: ... i have a great sense of humor however hate when my choices get taken from me

 <!---
 lainiewoodyard22/lainiewoodyard22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.